ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

 ### Going further

-Of course, this scheduler is very simple and misses a lot of functionnality, but you have a basis to build upon if you which.
+Of course, this scheduler is very simple and misses a lot of functionality, but you have a basis to build upon if you which.
 For example you could

-- Implement the logic to remove a scheduled event from the queue, e.g. to stop the metronome and more advanced synthesis engie)
+- Implement the logic to remove a scheduled event from the queue, e.g. to stop the metronome and more advanced synthesis engine)
 - Stop and restart the scheduler on demand.

-You coud also improve the demo by:
+You could also improve the demo by:
 - Inserting the `FeedbackDelay` in the graph so that you can check that the jitter issue we add in last tutorial is now solved
 - Adding some control over the BPM of the metronome.